GACJ/callingitround/content/docs/conducting/4_round_the_circle/index.md

 ## Notes

+[^1]: Yes, technically, the part head. :)

-[^1]: I checked BellBoard for the number of times a tower bell performance of Triples had been rung with the conductor on the cover.
+[^2]: I checked BellBoard for the number of times a tower bell performance of Triples had been rung with the conductor on the cover.
 There were over 300 performances; so while not common, it's not particularly rare either and generally several quarters or peals are rung this way each year.